MaastrichtU-CDS/MaastrichtU-CDS.github.io/docs/index.md

 ---
 title: Clinical Data Science
-description: Clinical Data Science group at Maastricht University, Maastricht UMC+ and Maastro Clinic
+description:  Maastricht University, Maastricht UMC+ and Maastro Clinic
 ---

 Welcome at the (temporary) website of the Clinical Data Science group at Maastricht University, Maastricht UMC+ and Maastro Clinic.